Farzam1372/Farzam1372/README.md

 # Farzam Nazari - Data Scientist 👩‍💻
-Hello, I'm Farzam Nazari, Data Scientist pursuing a Master's in Industrial Engineering and International Management with focus on Data Science and AI in Berlin.
-Passionate about addressing and solving problems through data and AI.
-My academic background and professional interests converge in realm of data science, statistics, mathematics, and AI.
-I am dedicated to utilizing advanced analytical techniques to derive actionable insights and drive strategic decision making.
+Hello, I'm Farzam Nazari, Motivated Data Scientist and AI enthusiast based in Berlin, I bring technical expertise and analytical skills, supported by a year of experience in data science, machine learning, and AI projects.
+I excel at extracting insights from complex data sets, uncovering patterns, and driving informed decisions.
+With a strong understanding of statistical modeling, machine learning, and data visualization, I transform raw data into actionable intelligence.

+Skilled in Python, SQL, and machine learning libraries, I have experience working in multinational teams and large companies.
+Known for problem-solving, attention to detail, and effective collaboration, I am passionate about continuous learning and improvement.
+Additionally, I have experience in project management and procurement, ready to bring innovation, teamwork, and strong communication skills to your company, contributing to its growth and success.

 ----
 # Professional Background 🌐
-- 🎓 Master's student in Industrial Engineering with a focus on Data Science and AI
+- 🎓 Master of science in Industrial Engineering with a focus on Data Science and AI
-- 🎓 Bachelor's in Mechanical Engineering
+- 🎓 Bachelor of science in Mechanical Engineering
 - 🎓 IBM Data Science Course
+- 🎓 IBM Data Analyst Course
 -----
 # Skills and Expertise 🚀